jastisatya/yelp-challenge/README.md

 -----HOW TO START PARSING PROCESS-----

 Let’s see which commands needs to be executed in sequence:

-    Note: in order to trigger the process as a prerequirement we need to have yelp_dataset.tar in docker/clinet directory
+    Note: in order to trigger the process as a prerequirement we need to have yelp_dataset_challenge_round9.tar in docker/clinet directory

     For building and starting cotnainers we simple need to run the following from parent direcotry